jsulak/Switcheroo/readme.md

 *The humble incremental-search task switcher for Windows.*

+**Note that I no longer use Windows, so I am no longer developing Switcheroo.
+Fortunately, Regin Larson has [forked the project](https://github.com/kvakulo/Switcheroo) and implemented some great improvements.**

 ![Swictheroo](https://github.com/jsulak/Switcheroo/raw/master/screenshot.png)

 Switcheroo is for anyone who spends more time using a keyboard than a mouse.
 Instead of alt-tabbing through a (long) list of open windows, Switcheroo allows you to quickly switch to any window by typing in just a few characters of its title.
 It’s inspired by Emacs’s IDO mode buffer switching.

 Download
 --------